History of the Australian Labor Party

 The colonial Labour parties and the trade unions were mixed in their support for the Federation of Australia.
 Some Labour representatives argued against the proposed constitution, claiming the Senate as proposed was too powerful, similar to the anti-reformist colonial upper houses and the British House of Lords.
 They feared federation would further entrench the power of the conservative forces.
 The first Labour leader following the inaugural 1901 federal election and later prime minister, Chris Watson, however, was a supporter of federation.

 Following the 1903 federal election, the four-month 1904 Chris Watson minority government was the world's first Labour Party government at a national level.
 Then led by Andrew Fisher, Labour success at the 1910 federal election represented a number of firsts: it was Australia's first elected federal majority government; Australia's first elected Senate majority; the world's first Labour Party majority government at a national level.

+By 1910, Labor members of both state and federal parliaments had successfully won concessions from other parties and influence various social reforms, such as those concerning industrial arbitration, working hours, wages boards, and old age pensions.